GoogleChrome/web.dev/src/site/content/en/handbook/self-assessment-components/index.md

 If you want each question's height to match its content, set `height` to `unset`.
-(Note that this will cause the self-assessment height to change as users check their responses and navigate across items.)
+(Note that this will cause the self-assessment height to change as users check their responses and navigate across questions.)

 ### Question labels